New York City is trying to force certain employers to sign “labor peace” agreements with unions.

 Last month, NYC Mayor Bill de Blasio issued an executive order requiring property developers receiving at least $1 million in “financial assistance” to require any large retail and food service tenants on the premises to accept “labor peace” agreements.

-The law applies specifically to all “retail or food establishments” on the premises of any “city development project” that is expected to be larger than 100,000 sq. ft, that (a) sells goods, food, or drinks, (b) that employs, or will employ 10 or more workers and (c) occupies, or will occupy, over 15,000 gross sq. ft. on the premises.
+The New York law applies specifically to all “retail or food establishments” on the premises of any New York “city development project” that is expected to be larger than 100,000 sq. ft, that (a) sells goods, food, or drinks, (b) that employs, or will employ 10 or more workers and (c) occupies, or will occupy, over 15,000 gross sq. ft. on the premises.

 The executive order defines “financial assistance” as discretionary assistance for the improvement or development of real property, economic development, job retention and growth, or other similar purposes provided either (a) by the city, or (b) indirectly by a city economic development entity.
 This includes:

 - cash payments or grants;

 - filing fee waivers; and

 “Financial assistance” does not include non-discretionary, or “as-of-right” assistance or benefits given any person based on state or local legislation.

 The executive order also defines a “city development project” as those projects subject to an agreement between a developer and the NYC Department of Housing Preservation and Development or a New York “city economic development entity” (such as a local development corporation, not-for-profit corporation, or a public benefit corporation or like entity that provides discretionary economic development benefits) where the property developer receives, or is expected to receive, at least one million dollars of “financial assistance” form the sources described above.

 The New York City order applies only prospectively from July 14 and does not apply retroactively to any existing NY businesses where this executive order would apply or for any ongoing development projects started prior to that date.